chinamike65/hugo-tuolesi/content/book3/book3en.md

 When a person clings to a wrong view, his character will become crooked, he will become more paranoid, he will spend his whole life in the inversion of right and wrong, and he will go to hell in the next life.

-In addition to being confused by oneself, it can also affect others, harming oneself and others, but we are not aware of it.
+In addition to being confused oneself, it can also affect others, harming oneself and others, but we are not aware of it.

 When there are many people in the world who hold wrong views, water and mineral resources will disappear.